scds/intro-python/lessons/lesson2.md

 ```
 </div>

-Since Python ignores comments, you can also use it to disable lines of code from being executed.
+Since Python ignores comments, you can also use it to prevent lines of code from being executed.
 This is particularly useful when troubleshooting issues with your code.

 <div class="code-example" markdown="1">
 {: .label }